-Once an organisation understands when data is moved, user security awareness training can reduce the risk of accidental data loss by insiders.
+Once an organisation understands when data is moved, user training can reduce the risk of accidental data loss by insiders.
 Employees often don’t recognise that their actions can result in data loss and will do better when educated.
 Advanced DLP solutions offer user prompting to inform employees of data use that may violate company policy or increase risk.
 This is in addition to controls to outright block risky data activity.

 Some organisations will repeat these steps with an expanded data set or extend data identification and classification to enable fine-tuned data controls.
 By initially focusing on securing a subset of the most critical data, DLP is simpler to implement and manage.
 A successful pilot program will also provide options for expanding the program.
 Over time, a larger percentage of sensitive information will be included, with minimal disruption to business processes.

 DLP solutions work in two ways: analysing data for contextual content, and analysing content based on string matches.
 Just like analysing languages, words have meaning based on context.
 Your DLP solution can filter out attacks based on words, but it also needs to understand these words based on the way words are formatted and built into communication.
 This technique is important especially in email cybersecurity and DLP.

 Your DLP solution will work using the following strategies:

 - Regular expression matching: DLP solutions will match specific set data conditions such as detecting 16-digit credit card numbers in email or 9-digit telephone numbers and determine if communication contains sensitive data.

 - Structured data fingerprinting: Data stored in a database can be analysed for specific sensitive data to determine if it’s properly protected.

 - File checksum analysis: Determine if file content changed by using hashing algorithms to output hashes of file data and compare them based on when the file was saved.